PjHurtig/adventure-lab/README.md

 TIMELINE
 This was an attempt to use what I know about grids to make a very simple minimalist timeline, it ended up being a lot more code than I had planned.
 I am very pleased with the result so it was worth it.
 Kept in style with the speechboxes from the previous section but styled more informative and less comic-like.

+TO DO

+change size of bgimage becaouse of newsletter size